isomerpages/moe-victoriajc/index.md

   - infopic:
       title: Learn
       subtitle: Feed Your Curiosity
-      description: Whether you are inclined to the Arts or the Sciences, there is a dizzying array of choices.
-And to top it off, you will experience the best of both worlds.
+      description: With more than 60 subject combinations, whether you are inclined to the Arts or Sciences, you will be spoilt for choice.
       button: Find out more
       url: /learn-like-a-victorian/
       alt: Image alt text